 Shopping around for the right high-yield savings account is key.
-Some have minimum monthly balance requirements depending on the account, and monthly maintenance or other associated fees can quickly add up.
+As we mentioned, some have minimum monthly balance requirements depending on the account.
+Some may also come with monthly maintenance or other associated fees, which can quickly add up.
 Make sure you read all the fine print.
-FDIC insurance is a must, which protects your money up to $250,000.

-Some accounts, for example, require you to maintain a minimum balance that would earn you at least one cent each month based on the APY.
+Some accounts, for example, require you to maintain a minimum balance that would earn you at least one cent each month based on the Annual Percentage Yield (APY).
 Other accounts offer a competitive rate when you deposit at least $10,000 and maintain this balance for as long as the account is open.